 “Kathleen, I have to tell you the truth,” began the Retire Overseas Conference attendee who pulled me aside in the hotel hallway this morning…

 “I came here to find out if you’re for real.

 “I’ve been reading your emails and spending time on your website for months.
 I’ve bought several of your products.
 And it all seemed great.
 Too great, maybe.
 Maybe too good to be true, you know?

-“So, when I read about this event here in Las Vegas this week, I thought to myself, this is my chance.
-I decided to come to meet you and everyone from Live and Invest Overseas in person.
+“So when I read about this event here in Houston this week, I thought to myself, this is my chance.
+I decided to come meet you and everyone from Live and Invest Overseas in person.
 To see for myself, you know… if you all are for real.”

 I stood silently, smiling, waiting for the other shoe to drop…

 “Then, Saturday afternoon, when you got up in front of the room and started talking, I knew.
 Listening to you, I knew.
 It’s all real.
 It’s everything you write about.
 It’s everything you say it is.

 “I build websites for a living,” the conference attendee continued, “so I know how they can work.
 In today’s web world, it’s easy to create something from nothing.
 That was my fear.
 That’s why I’m here.
 And I’m so glad I came…”